f5devcentral/f5-agility-labs-private-cloud/docs/class1/module2/lab1.rst

     |image24|

 Change to that partition and inspect the Self IPs items under Network.
-You should see a VXLAN tunnel that was created to connect to the tenant network.
+You should see that a VXLAN tunnel that was created connected to the tenant network.
+Verify the tenant network is the internal network from viewing the ``neutron subnet-list`` command you ran in the previous lab.

     |image25|